 SMS used to be the standard to send mobile messages.
-Nowadays, you can also reach people via channels like WhatsApp, Facebook Messenger, WeChat, LINE, Viber, Telegram, KakaoTalk and the list goes on.
+Nowadays, you can also reach people via channels like WhatsApp, Facebook Messenger, Instagram Messaging, Viber, Telegram, and the list goes on.
 The SMS channel itself is also expanding into a rich platform with Apple Messages for Business and RCS.
 You can even extend traditional SMS with rich messages using solutions like Pages.
 There are so many options; the sky seems to be the limit.

-New messaging channels appear every day and each channel has its own characteristics.
-Different channels have different features, different regulations, they are governed by different legislation, use different keys to reach a specific phone.
-Some require you to pass a validation process while others are open to use for everyone.
+New messaging channels appear and each channel has its characteristics.
+Different channels have different features, and different regulations, they are governed by different legislation, and use different keys to reach a specific phone.
+Some require you to pass a validation process while others are open to using for everyone.
 You can’t possibly invest in all channels that are out there.
-If you want to reach your (future) customers, you need to cater your solution specifically for your target audience.
+If you want to reach your (future) customers, you need to cater your solution specifically to your target audience.

 App availability differs wildly, based on geography and demographics.
-Older users tend to prefer traditional SMS, while the younger generations hardly ever leave their favorite messaging application.
-Viber is well adopted in Eastern Europe, yet hardly ever seen in China.
-There, WeChat is the dominant application, like LINE in Japan or Facebook Messenger in the USA.
+Older users tend to prefer traditional SMS, while the younger generations hardly ever leave their favourite messaging application.

 You might want to send a single type of message to a big group of recipients, spread over multiple channels.
 You could split your recipients into several groups, one for each channel.
 However, it could be much more convenient to use a supplier like CM.com, which enables you to send a message to all your recipients via all available channels.
 Our system can determine which channel is available for each recipient and send the message via the most appropriate system, eventually falling back to a plain SMS message or even a text-to-speech voice call.

 Being a fully equipped CPaaS provider, CM.com can help you with this as well.
-CM.com’s Customer Contact application, connects all applicable channels into one clear interface for your support agents to communicate with your customers.
-By adding intelligent chatbots in the same application, handing over to human agents when needed, you can save costs on support personnel, stay compliant and still give your end-users a seamless experience.
+Mobile Service Cloud connects all applicable channels into one inbox for your support agents to communicate with your customers.
+By adding intelligent chatbots in the same application, and handing them over to human agents when needed, you can save costs on support personnel, stay compliant and still give your end-users a seamless experience.